shinyay/doc-to-read/README.md

   > - Automated infrastructure: rapid releases and continuous improvement
   > - Leveraging containers rather than VMs: agility and high availablity

+  > 3. But If You’re Not Ready to Leave Your VMs Behind, There Are Options
+  > - Hosting your VM in the cloud, in their original on-premises format and managed by the same hypervisor,
+  > - can be beneficial if there’s a lot of institutional knowledge at your organization related to their use
+  > - you don’t want to give that knowledge up to learn a new system.

 ## 2022-01

 - [ ] [Kubernetes Infrastructure: Know the Inner Dev Loop](https://github.com/shinyay/doc-to-read/files/7955034/2021-03-09-thenewstack.pdf)